MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-FederatedDomain.md

 # Add-FederatedDomain

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Add-FederatedDomain cmdlet to configure a secondary domain with the federated organization identifier.

-The domains being added to the federation trust must exist as accepted domains in the Exchange organization.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Add-FederatedDomain cmdlet to configure a secondary domain with the federated organization identifier in the federation trust for the Exchange organization.